 Recognizing and Rewarding Good Performance

-So much of employee engagement comes down to communication between you and your workers.
+So much of employee engagement strategy comes down to communication between you and your workers.
 Recognizing employees in front of others shows that you see people and their individual efforts within the organization.
 These programs can be in-person or digital, through the company’s Intranet, social media channels, at company all-hands or through email communications.
-This type of recognition can also inspire others to work harder and engage in new ways throughout the company.
+This type of employee recognition can also inspire others to work harder and engage in new ways throughout the company.

 Showing you notice and appreciate employees’ work builds a culture of trust and mutual respect that improves engagement.
 And when employees feel appreciated, they will be more likely to stay with your company for the long haul.